caltechlibrary/t2t3_dataset_web_apps/presentation2.md

 # Part 2.4: Problems?

-- Ordering is weird, why?
+- Is ordering is weird?
+Why?
 - Do we always have to called `aToZList.render()` to update?

 # Part 2.4: Ordering problem